Walking and Cycling

 This is a club to help local cyclists enjoy rides with like-minded people, increase skills and confidence, and share ideas and experiences.
-The club's activities are still developing; at the moment (August 2020) there are regular group rides of around 5 to 10 miles; we have longer rides at weekends of between 15 and 30 miles; and during the dark days of winter we have night rides to suit the group that takes part.
-These are fun events, and we go at the pace of the slowest.
+The club's activities are still developing; at the moment we have regular group rides of around 5 to 10 miles; we have longer rides at weekends of between 15 and 30 miles; and during the dark days of winter we have night rides to suit the group that takes part.
+These are fun events and we go at the pace of the slowest.
 On longer rides we often take advantage of local cafes for refreshments.

 Club membership is free and has no obligations.
 The club is affiliated to Cycling UK, which provides a range of training courses and also insurance cover - although the courses are restricted just now due to Covid-19.
 If you’re interested, download a membership form and let us know what sort of activities you’d like to see the club organise.